noaione/yuusha-shoukan-ln/sources/v05/chapter4.md

 [This is just something specially for you.]

-[...Like I said, those kinds of statements are....]
+[...Like I said, those kinds of statements are...]

 After a lunch filled with happiness and embarrassment...
 Or rather, the happiness that was completely trampled by the embarrassment I’m feeling, my date